tasb/devops-with-github-training/labs/lab02.md

 ### TodoAPI

-Create a file named `todo` on `.github/workflows` folder and add the following content.
+Create a file named `todo-api.yaml` on `.github/workflows` folder and add the following content.

 ```yaml
 name: TodoAPI